calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 * Doing this takes too long
 * X is an idiot!
 * I can't do this
 * he doesn't like me
+* I did it because YOLO

 Possible suggestions
-* This is not optimal/ideal
+* It's shit -> This is not optimal/ideal
-* I feel the time I am spending on X is disproportionate
+* Doing this takes too long -> I feel the time I am spending on X is disproportionate
-* X struggles with Y
+* X is an idiot! -> X might have misunderstood the objectives of Y
-* I'm struggling with X
+* I can't do this -> I'm struggling with X
-* there is a failure of trust in this relationship
+* he doesn't like me -> there is a failure of trust in this relationship
+* I did it because YOLO -> I took this action because the short term risk was low

 Summary
 * If you talk like a child you will be treated like child
 * If you talk like a professional you will be treated like professional
 * Listen to the language the professionals around you use

+Professionals in their domain can convey a lot with very few words. e.g. In my domain of software engineering the senior developers used phrases like
+* Developer experience
+* Anti-pattern
+* Problem space
+* Remove the intermediary (variable)

 ### Plain English